Soorya-Narayan/Soorya-Narayan/README.md

 ## About me

 Hi there 👋.
 I'm Surya Narayanan.
 My passion lies in 3D animation, where I bring creative visions to life using Blender and TouchDesigner.
-Alongside this, I manage artists on music concerts/festivals.
+Alongside this, I manage artists at music concerts and festivals.
 I'm also proficient in web app development, creating robust and efficient applications.

 In my free time, I indulge in stand-up comedy, spreading joy with my unique humor.
 I also give back to the community through blogging, speaking engagements, and open-sourcing my ideas.
 When I'm not developing apps or animations, you can find me contemplating the mysteries of the universe or preparing my next comedy set.

+I have a keen interest in hardware projects, particularly using Arduino and ESP32.
+These platforms allow me to explore the exciting intersection of software and hardware, creating innovative solutions for various challenges.

 ## Get in touch :coffee: